mattgoldspink/grunt-sencha-dependencies/README.md

 ### Options

+#### options.pageRoot
+Type: `String`
+Default value: current directory

+If your index.html is in a different directory to where you are running grunt from then you'll need to set this to be relative to current directory.

 #### options.appJs
 Type: `String`
 Default value: undefined

-This should be the string path to your file which contains the Ext.application call which initialises your application
+This should be the string path to your file which contains the `Ext.application` call which initialises your application.
+This should be set relative to the `pageRoot` property.

 #### options.senchaDir
 Type: `String`
 Default value: undefined

 This is the location of the Sencha install.
 It should be the unzipped install as it comes from Sencha - i.e. don't modify the folder layout in there.

-#### options.pageRoot
-Type: `String`
-Default value: current directory

-If your index.html is in a sub directory then set this to that directory.
+This should be set relative to the `pageRoot` property.

 #### options.mode
 Type: `String`